zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_05_en-US_PILOT_AND_THE_ABYSS.md

 ### 4.1 What Happens When an "Incomplete" Human Interfaces

-What happens if an "incomplete" person—a product of the modern psyche, with low and fluctuating α_bio—attempts to connect to an Aetherion core?
+What happens if an "incomplete" person, a product of the modern psyche, with low and fluctuating α_bio, attempts to connect to an Aetherion core?

 The result is the **Dissonance Cascade**: a two-phase catastrophic failure that destroys both pilot and vessel.